 Executive Assistant to Kylie Porter

-Aimee currently volunteers her time for the sustainable finance resource library Altiorem, as well as for social enterprise Co-Ground Coffee.
-Aimee has also spent time volunteering with Oaktree, the youth-run organisation on their Live Below the Line campaign.
+Outside of the GCNA, Aimee currently volunteers her time for the sustainable finance resource library Altiorem, as well as for social enterprise Co-Ground Coffee.
+She has also spent time volunteering with Oaktree, the youth-run organisation on their Live Below the Line campaign.
 The campaign raised funds to combat poverty by funding grassroots organisations in Cambodia and Timor-Leste to provide education to their local communities.